swswsw/predictionmkt/README.md

 test invocation:

 it is possible to do test invocation using curl.  however, you will need to supply signature yourself.
-it is recommended to use test/testCommon.js complexSendTx(), which will handle the signature, pubkey, and sequence.
+it is recommended to use test/testCommon.js complexSendTx(), which will handle the signature, public key (pubkey), and sequence.

 for example of test invocation, please see test/testIntegrate2.js